 Clinical trials are part of a long, careful process, which may take many years.
 First, doctors study a new treatment in the lab.
 Then they often study the treatment in animals.
 If a new treatment shows promise, doctors then test the treatment in people.
 Doctors do this in three to four steps, or phases.
 Your doctor may offer you a clinical trial as a treatment option.

-Visit our clinical trials pages to learn more and to search for trials offered by the Proton Therapy Center or browse our list of clinical trials below.
+The current Proton Therapy Center clinical trials are listed below.
 For more information on clinical trials and how to join one, call toll-free: 1-866-632-4782.

 NCT02179086 - Dose-Escalated Photon IMRT or Proton Beam Radiation Therapy Versus Standard-Dose Radiation Therapy and Temozolomide in Treating Patients With Newly Diagnosed Glioblastoma

 This randomized phase II trial studies how well dose-escalated photon intensity-modulated radiation therapy (IMRT) or proton beam radiation therapy works compared with standard-dose radiation therapy when given with temozolomide in patients with newly diagnosed glioblastoma.
 Radiation therapy uses high-energy x-rays and other types of radiation to kill tumor cells and shrink tumors.
 Specialized radiation therapy that delivers a high dose of radiation directly to the tumor may kill more tumor cells and cause less damage to normal tissue.
 Drugs, such as temozolomide, may make tumor cells more sensitive to radiation therapy.
 It is not yet known whether dose-escalated photon IMRT or proton beam radiation therapy is more effective than standard-dose radiation therapy with temozolomide in treating glioblastoma.